vegardit/bash-funk/README.md

 ## <a name="license"></a>License

-All files are released under the [Apache License 2.0](LICENSE.txt).
+All files in this repository are released under the [Apache License 2.0](LICENSE.txt).

 Individual files contain the following tag instead of the full license text:
 ```